Costs to starting an LLC Texas

 An EIN Number is also known as an Employer Identification Number (EIN) or a Federal Tax ID Number (FEIN).
 They all mean the same thing.

 Although many websites charge a service fee to help you get an EIN for your LLC, it’s actually free.
 You can obtain an EIN for your LLC from the IRS at no cost.

 We have step-by-step instructions on how to get an EIN for your Texas LLC.

-Note: Your EIN is a different number from the 11-digit “Taxpayer Number” which you’ll get from the Texas Comptroller (after you register for franchise tax).
+Note: Your EIN is a different number from the 11-digit Texas “Taxpayer Number” which every business entity must get from the Texas Comptroller.

 Texas LLC Franchise Tax Report (usually $0)